Statistical learning for constrained functional parameters in infinite-dimensional models: Statistical estimation problem

 Let $\Psi: \mathcal{M} \rightarrow {\bf \Psi}$ be the \emph{unconstrained} function-valued parameter of interest.
 This parameter maps a given distribution $P \in \mathcal{M}$ of $O$ to a parameter space ${\bf \Psi}$.
 We assume that $\Psi(P)$ can be defined as the minimizer of an expectation of a loss function:

-We introduce the shorthand notation $R_P(\psi) = \int L(\psi)(o) \ dP(o)$ to describe the \emph{risk} of a given $\psi \in {\bf \Psi}$ under sampling from $P$.
+We introduce the shorthand notation $R_P(\psi) = \int L(\psi)(o) \ \! dP(o)$ to describe the \emph{risk} of a given $\psi \in {\bf \Psi}$ under sampling from $P$.
 We will adopt the notational convention that $\psi = \Psi(P)$ for an arbitrary distribution in $\mathcal{M}$, while $\psi_0 = \Psi(P_0)$.

-\textbf{\textit{Constrained functional parameter.}} \ We assume that the desired constraint can be characterized by fixing the value of a functional of the data generating distribution.
-Specifically, given $P \in \mathcal{M}$, we write the constraint as $\Theta_{P}: {\bf \Psi} \rightarrow \openr$ and without loss of generality assume a constraint of the form $\Theta_{P}(\psi) = 0$.
-We implicitly assume that the set of feasible $\psi$ values in $\bf \Psi$ that meet the constraint equation is non-empty, underscoring the relevance of the constraint in the context of the problem at hand.
+\textbf{\textit{Constrained functional parameter.}} We assume the constraint can be expressed as a known functional of the data-generating distribution.
+To introduce the core ideas, we begin with the case of a single equality constraint.
+Specifically, for $P \in \mathcal{M}$, we write the constraint as $\Theta_{P}: {\bf \Psi} \rightarrow \openr$ and without loss of generality assume a constraint of the form $\Theta_{P}(\psi) = 0$.
+We assume the constraint is feasible, meaning the set $\{\psi \in \mathbf{\Psi} : \Theta_P(\psi) = 0\}$ is non-empty under $P$, ensuring the constraint is meaningful for the problem at hand.

 We define a \emph{constrained target parameter} as any mapping $\Psi^*: \mathcal{M} \rightarrow {\bf \Psi}$, that satisfies: